Coupled-Beam and Coupled-Bunch Instabilities: Slipping-Beam Modes at the Recycler Ring

-For the RR with $C=3.3$km, $\gamma=9.5$, $\beta=22$m, $\eta=-0.0087$, $\delta p/p=0.0027$, and with Proton Improvement Plan II values $N_b=7.6 \cdot 10^{10}$ and $M=504$, the slipping-beam intensity parameter $w_0$ comes out as $w_0=0.12$.
-For that number of bunches and the betatron tune $Q_y=24.4$, the bunch-to-bunch phase advance $\phi_{bb} = 0.30$ and bunch-to-bunch slipping time $T/T_0=(M |\eta \delta p/p|)^{-1} =90$ revolutions.
-The growth rate versus the negated coupled-bunch phase is shown in Fig.\ref{fig:RateLog}.
-Equation (\ref{psi_c}) gives the critical phase $\psi_c \simeq 0.2 \pi$, which is in a reasonable agreement with this plot.
 Generally, the conventional coupled-bunch growth rate is exactly zero for $|\psi|=\pi$ and any sort of wake.
-As one can see in Fig.\ref{fig:RateLog}, this is not the case for the slipping beams: although at $|\psi|=\pi$ the growth rate is low compared with its values at small coupled-bunch phases, it is still not zero.
-For $w_0 \ll 1$, this rate is well approximated by $r \approx 0.5 w_0^2$.
+As one can see in Fig.~\ref{fig:RateLog}, this is not the case for the slipping beams: although at $|\psi|=\pi$ the growth rate is low compared with its values at small coupled-bunch phases, it is still not zero.
+For $w_0 \ll 1$, this rate is well fitted by $r \approx 0.5 w_0^2$.

-Figure \ref{fig:dPhaseAdvanceLog} demonstrates the phase advance shift of the unstable mode, which may play a role for Landau damping if the phase advance shift exceeds the growth rate, or is at least comparable to it.
+Figure \ref{fig:dPhaseAdvanceLog} demonstrates the phase advance shift of the unstable mode, which may be important for Landau damping if the phase advance shift exceeds the growth rate, or is at least comparable to it.
 The parametric plot presented in Fig.\ref{fig:RatePhaseParPlot3} can be used to determine whether or not that is the case.
-While for small phases $|\psi| \leq 1$ the entire phase advance shift $|\Delta \Phi+\Re \mathsf{S}|$ is comparable with the total growth rate $r+\Im \mathsf{S}$, closer to $|\psi|=\pi$ the phase advance shift may dominate over the growth rate.
+While for small phases $|\psi| \leq 1$ the entire phase advance shift $|\Delta \Phi+\Re \mathsf{S}|$ is comparable with the total growth rate $r-\Im \mathsf{S}$, closer to $|\psi|=\pi$ the phase advance shift may be much higher than the growth rate.

 Two plots for the eigenvectors are given in Figs. \ref{fig:VNPPlot} and \ref{fig:APNPlot}.